[Updated] 8 ways to manage you and your team’s mental health during Covid-19

 Without question, having a sense of purpose when your life has ground to a halt will give you a reason to wake up and get on with your day.
 I imagine a sense of belonging may feel challenging right now as so much of who you are intrinsically is linked and defined by your beauty business.
 By implementing small daily habits and rituals you can really make a positive impact on your mental wellbeing.

-As part of Professional Beauty’s new PB Upskills free education programme to support businesses upskilling during Covid-19 lockdown, here are eight practical techniques that you can use as a blueprint to enhance your own mental health and that of your beauty therapy team, who may also be struggling during this time of enforced closure.
+Below, I've outlined some practical techniques that you can use as a blueprint to enhance your own mental health and that of your beauty therapy team who may also be struggling during this time.

-8 ways to manage you and your team’s mental health during coronavirus lockdown 3.0:
+In aid of Mental Health Awareness Week (May 10–16), here are 8 ways to manage you and your team’s mental health during coronavirus:

 Be mindful about what you’re feeding your body with as there is a direct link between the gut and the brain axis – the two feed each other.
 With the correct nutritional support and guidance you can directly treat your own mental health through diet, see clinical nutritionist Angela Beecroft or registered associate nutritionist Laila Charlesworth websites for guidance.

-Also, make a pledge that when you are back at work that you will take regular breaks throughout the day.
+Also, make a pledge that you will take regular breaks throughout the working day.

 As humans, we are 70% water, so drinking water regularly each day brings clarity to cognitive function.
 It is scientifically proven that a lack of water creates frustration, which in turn impacts on your mental health.
 Buy yourself a water bottle and attach a positive affirmation on it as a daily reminder – for example, “I respect my body and mind and nurture it through healthy eating and hydration” or “my body and mind deserve to be taken care of”.

 You want to aim to drink six to eight glasses of water per day.
 Water carries nutrients and oxygen to your cells, aids digestion and normalises blood pressure.